0xPolygonMiden/miden-client/docs/src/cli-reference.md

 miden init

 # You can set up the CLI for any of the default networks
-miden init --network testnet # This is the default value if no network is provided miden init --network devnet miden init --network localhost
+miden init --network testnet
+miden init --network devnet
+miden init --network localhost

-# You can use the --network flag to override the default RPC config
+# You must specify the networki using the `--network` flag
 miden init --network 18.203.155.106
 # You can specify the port
 miden init --network 18.203.155.106:8080